-Supply chain, collaboration and sustainability – these are some of the keywords when PLM Group sums up the top trends in the 3D printing world for the new year.
+Supply chain, collaboration and sustainability – these are some of the keywords when PLM Group sums up the top 3D print trends for 2022.
 Have a read to see what else is in the crystal ball.

 With the dawning of a new year we are seeing a lot of predictions for what the year has in store.
 Here at PLM Group, we have put together some of the most relevant ones in 3D printing.
 But first, let’s take a look at what happened last year.